theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

 ## Corpus Placement

 The corpus table belongs in **Part IV as the authoritative statutory anchor**, because that is where the legal and evidentiary significance is explained.
-A short reference to the corpus can also appear in Part I as a pointer, but the full table should live here so the repository has one stable source of truth [web:51][web:5].

 ## The 10-Paper Evidentiary Corpus